chaosjosh33/harvestplayerapp/README.md

 This is the Harvest Player desktop app that replaces the legacy Adobe Air player app using Electron framework to build with web technologies.

-This application incorporates the following technology:
+This application incorporates the following web technology:
 - NodeJS
 - VideoJS
 - ReactJS